-- The description terms used.
-Containers are described using labels such as “one trip” – which as the name suggests have only been used on a single trip.
+- The descriptive terms used – Containers are described using labels such as “one trip” – which as the name suggests have only been used on a single trip.
 This is the newest kind of second-hand container you can acquire with terms such as “as-is” being used to describe old (usually much worn) containers.

-- The quality of the paint job.
-Containers that still have their factory paint coating are the best, but repainted ones can also be as good if the paint job is done professionally.
-Containers described to have “no shipping label” will have no company logo (or markings) and have one uniform colour.
+- The quality of the paint job – Containers that still have their factory paint coating are the best, but repainted ones can also be as good if the paint job is done professionally.
+Containers described having “no shipping label” will have no company logo (or markings) and have one uniform colour.

-Tiger containers provides both new and used reefers for sale and hire in Australia.
+Tiger containers provide both new and used reefers for sale and hire in Australia.
 Our reefers are:

 Here are some examples of refrigerated container orders we have fulfilled recently.